 [Section 136H inserted by No. 81 of 1996 s.
 81.]

 136I.
-Recordings in the Register
+Recordings in Register

 Subject to sections 65A and 129A(4), the Registrar shall make such records and entries in the Register as to easements and restrictive covenants created under this Part as the Registrar thinks fit.